Multilingualism Doctoral School

 - Research: 96 credits

-- Publications and conferences: 84 credits
+- Publications and conferences: min.
+44 credits

-The training is based on the following modules, and it’s in English.
+The training is in English.

 PhD training timeline - 8 Semesters